YilunAllenChen/DormRover/README.md

 The AI2 pin on the TB6612 in Figure 3 is connected to the raspberry pi 23 The A01 pin and A02 pin on the TB6612 in Figure 3 are connected to the motor on the left as shown in Figure 4
-The B01 pin and B02 pin on the TB6612 in Figure 3 are connected to the motor on the right as shown in Figure 4 The GROUND pin on the TB6612 in Figure 3 is connected to the common ground Motion Control take 6 pins.
-Among them, 5,6,24 and 23 are digital output pins, and 12 and 13 are PWM output pins.
+The B01 pin and B02 pin on the TB6612 in Figure 3 are connected to the motor on the right as shown in Figure 4 The GROUND pin on the TB6612 in Figure 3 is connected to the common ground
+The VM and VCC are ahd STBY pins on the TB6612 are connected to the 5v power line

 ### Servo
 #### Components